After years of propagandizing, neo-Nazi Frazier Glenn Miller is accused of a triple murder. The violence was a long time coming.

 Home With the Millers

 Miller was whisked away that bloody Sunday and charged with killing William Lewis Corporon, a 69-year-old physician, and his grandson, Reat Griffin Underwood, 14, in the parking lot of the Jewish Community Center of Greater Kansas City.
 Reat, along with hundreds of other teenage hopefuls, was at the center to audition for a singing contest.
 Miller was also charged with the murder of Terri LaManno, 53, as she made her weekly visit to her mother at Village Shalom, an assisted living facility a short distance from the community center.
-Miller also faces three counts of attempted murder.
-He shot at but missed at least three other people during the terrorist attack.

 “Frazier was more racist against Jews than he was black people,” said Connie, Mike Miller’s former girlfriend, who lived with the family for more than a year when she was a teenager.
 “We weren’t allowed to have cable in the house, so we weren’t exposed to the things Jews wanted us to believe.
 He said they ran the media and they were the reason for the white downfall.”